 The Group had its first meeting in November 2016 to discuss issues pertaining to professional practice, including continuing professional development requirements, quality management programs, and sharing guidelines.

 Case law catalogue

 Engineers Canada launched an online case law catalogue in 2016, to provide a central repository of case law across Canada that is of interest to regulators and to the engineering profession.
 The catalogue collects and summarizes case law that could have an impact on the regulation of the engineering profession.
 The catalogue will be updated as new, relevant cases are decided.

 End 2: Confidence in the profession

-Stakeholders have evidence that engineers meet high standards, practise with competence and integrity, and that their work and self-regulation benefit society.
+Engineers Canada works to ensure that stakeholders have evidence that engineers meet high standards, practise with competence and integrity, and that their work and self-regulation benefit society.